fenffef/fenffef.github.io/_pages/about.md

 # 😊 About me
-I am a Cyber Security Ph.D. student at Jinan University.
-Currently, I am a visiting student at Nanyang Technological University (NTU), supported by the ​China Scholarship Council (CSC)​.
+I am a Ph.D. student in Cyber Security at Jinan University, under the primary supervision of Prof. Tianlong Gu.
+I am currently a visiting student at Nanyang Technological University (NTU), sponsored by the China Scholarship Council (CSC), and am fortunate to be advised by Prof. Bo An and Assoc.
+Prof. Nicolas Vun Chan Hua​.
 My research interests:
 - AI Alignment
 - Natural Language Processing
 - Content Moderation